Expression (computer science): C

+In C (and many other programming languages), the "=" is considered an operator like in mathematics; more specifically, a binary operator.

 Void as a result type

 In C and most C-derived languages, a call to a function with a void return type is a valid expression, of type void.

 Values of type void cannot be used, so the value of such an expression is always thrown away.